Friends of the J

 Your support provides scholarships and discounts to individuals who need it most!

-Meet Melissa and Her Family
+Meet Arzu and Her Family

 Arzu attended Camp J for two weeks this summer, and quickly became known for her sunny disposition and friendly demeanor.
 Arzu’s family is originally from a suburb of Kabul, but her parents have been seeking refuge around the world since the Soviet occupation of Afghanistan 35 years ago.
 They lived in Iran and in Turkey before seeking asylum in the United States in order to get better therapy and care for Arzu’s twin brother, who has a disability.

 The family experienced anti-refugee sentiment in other places, and one of Arzu’s sisters has a scar from where she was hit by a thrown rock.
 Fortunately, however, they have found a welcoming community in Tucson, including a strong bond with their neighbors Tamara and Gil, who have been helping the family get settled in Tucson.

 Arzu has become very good friends with Tamara’s eight-year-old daughter, Mila, and the girls enjoy doing all kinds of things together, including attending Camp J, thanks to a J scholarship and a generous member’s gift that covered the cost of Arzu’s camp experience.
 When asked about camp, Arzu said (in English, which she has been acquiring quickly):